 Inorganic metal ions can be part of the ayurvedic treatment, especially through the use of kitchenware made of different metals.

-In the West, this term is most commonly understood as a selection of body exercises (asanas) suited to the individual, but there is much more to the word.
+In the West, the term is often associated with physical exercises (asanas), but its meaning goes beyond that.
 Yoga in its broader sense refers to a variety of practises that lead to the union of one’s essence (Atma) with the Divine.
+Link: Babaji Surya Namaskar, Om Chanting, Bhagavad Gita

 MEDITATION AND PRANAYAMA THERAPY